 - Black pepper

-- 1/4 cup pomegranate molasses (click here for the recipe), room temperature
+- 1/4 cup pomegranate molasses (click here for the recipe - use the sweetened version), room temperature

 - Fresh pomegranate seeds and mint for garnish (optional)

-Spray nonstick skillet generously with cooking oil and heat on medium high till very hot.
-Place the fillets skin side up, flesh side down into the skillet and allow to sear for 1-2 minutes till a dark crust forms.
+- Grease a nonstick skillet with olive oil or avocado oil, and heat on medium until hot.
+Place the fillets skin side up, flesh side down into the skillet, and increase heat to medium high.
+Allow fish to sear for 1 to 2 minutes until a dark golden crust forms.
 Be careful not to overcrowd the pan-- this will make the fillets difficult to turn.
 If the pan seems too crowded, work in batches.

-When a dark crust has formed (it should be crispy and even a little black in places), use a pair of tongs to gently turn the salmon and let the skin side sear for another minute.
+- When a dark crust has formed (it should be crispy and might be a little black in places), use a pair of tongs to gently turn the salmon and let the skin side sear for another minute.

-Remove skillet from heat.
+- Remove skillet from heat.
 At this point, you can transfer the fillets onto a lightly greased baking sheet.
 If your skillet is oven safe - no plastic handle, heat resistant - you can finish the fillets directly in the pan.
-Brush each fillet with 1 tbsp of pomegranate molasses.
+Brush each fillet with 1 tbsp of pomegranate molasses - 1 tbsp per fillet, 4 tbsp total.